MiSTer-devel/MkDocs_MiSTer/docs/cores/what.md

 ## Core updates and issues

-Cores on MiSTer are the result of the collaboration between many people and extensive testing, sometimes over many years and prior open-source projects.
+Cores on MiSTer are the result of the collaboration between many people over many years and across multiple prior open-source projects.
 Most console and computer cores have now been compared to original hardware to a high level of precision (e.g. audio capture comparison), with the few issues remaining documented on their respective github repository pages.
 Please refer to these pages, per core, before submitting any issues.

 For a list of core repositories, head on over to the [MiSTer FPGA GitHub Organization Repositories list](https://github.com/MiSTer-devel){target=_blank} for more information.
 The core links there will bring you to the release folder on github, which will also allow you to find the Issues page and the readme files, ideally listing all available features and limitations in detail per core.